 Forced rhubarb also begins in January – the majority of which is grown in Yorkshire after being awarded Protected Designation of Origin status in 2010.

 And when it comes to meat and fish, look out for sustainable Goose, Guinea Fowl, Hare, and Venison.
-Sustainable, seasonal fish can be scarce at this time of year, but you can look out for local Pollock and Whiting.
+Sustainable, seasonal fish can be scarce at this time of year, but you can look out for sustainably-fished Pollock and Whiting.

-SIX SEASONAL RECIPES I’LL BE COOKING THIS MONTH
+FIVE SEASONAL RECIPES I’LL BE COOKING THIS MONTH

 - My Cauliflower, Kale & Chickpea traybake – an easy recipe I shared with Love Food, Hate Waste.